suhanree/network-recommender/README.md

 This is a well-known and obvious problem, and I believe many computer scientists and data scientists have been tackling this problem in academia and industry for sevaral years now[1-3].

 Then the next question is: how do we incorporate network information into recommenders?
 Here I implement
-and analyze the simplest approach of using past ratings of friends for predicting ratings.
+and analyze the simplest approach of using past ratings of friends for predicting ratings (we may call it *network filtering*).
 <!---
 {% include figure.html src="fig/net_rec2.png" caption="Fig.1.
 Schmatic diagram
     describing the model" %}